Mahdi-Meyghani/Django-Historical-Weather-API/README.md

 ## Features

-- Retrieve historical temperature data for specific cities (stations) in Europe.
+- Retrieve historical temperature data for specific cities (stations).
 - Supports querying data by:
   1. **Station ID** for all historical data.
   2. **Station ID and Year** for all temperature data for a specific year.